Carpen-Them-Diemz/Personal-Projects/README.md

 Just a repo for my projects not related to my programs/education.
 (Well not part of the curriculum at least)

-Not really much much special, yet at least :p
+Not really much special, yet at least :p